The second wave of COVID-19 is hitting hard in the country with a spike in infection and death cases.

-Zimbabwe has been trying to mobilise resources to respond in the best way possible to the devastating social and economic effects of corona virus.
-The Zimbabwe COVID-19 resource tracker is a civil society initiative by ZIMCODD to keep track of all resources pledged, received and utilised by the Government of Zimbabwe in the COVID-19 response.
-ZIMCODD notes with concern that accountability for these resources is equally important as the resources themselves.
-This tracker has been developed to strengthen transparency and accountability by the Government on COVID-19 resources while empowering citizens with information to hold the Government to account on allocation and utilisation of COVID-19 resources.
-The tracker is updated on a daily basis to show pledges honoured, resources received and resources expended
+Issue number 39 of the COVID-19 resources tracker is a ZIMCODD initiative to keep track of all resources pledged, received and utilised by the Government of Zimbabwe in response to the COVID-19 pandemic from March 2020 to date.
+The aim of the COVID-19 resources Tracker is to strengthen transparency and accountability by the government on COVID-19 resources while empowering citizens with information to hold the government to account on allocation and utilisation of COVID-19 resources.
+The tracker is updated on a weekly basis to show pledges honoured, resources received and resources expended.

 Illustrated below are sources of the resources pledged, honoured and utilised, All other forms of contributions have been converted into monetary value.
 All currencies were converted to USD at Government of Zimbabwe inter-bank rate.
 Percentage (%) indicates resources utilized